Support for Communities Affected by COVID-19

 CapitaLand #MealOnMe Initiative

-In addition, CapitaStar members also played a part by donating 5,000 STAR$® via the CapitaStar mobile app to treat a vulnerable elderly, underprivileged child or community care staff with a meal.
+CapitaStar members also played a part by donating 5,000 STAR$® via the CapitaStar mobile app to treat a vulnerable elderly, underprivileged child or community care staff with a meal.
 CapitaLand Hope Foundation matched each donation dollar-for-dollar.
 This campaign started running from 23 April 2020 and all 5,000 eDeals have been fully redeemed.

 The Courage Fund

-CapitaLand was the first corporate in Singapore to pledge support for the community in the fight against COVID-19 by donating S$300,000 to The Courage Fund.
+CapitaLand was one of the first corporate in Singapore to pledge support for the community in the fight against COVID-19 by donating S$300,000 to The Courage Fund.
 Managed by Community Chest, the fundraising and engagement arm of the National Council of Social Service, it aims to support and provide relief to healthcare workers and individuals affected by the COVID-19 situation.
 For more information on The Courage Fund, please click here.

 CapitaLand-U Care Resilience and Enablement (CAP+Ure) Fund